-Pompeii is an archaeological site of ruins from a once prosperous city that was destroyed by the volcanic eruption of Mount Vesusvius.
+Pompeii is an archaeological site of ruins from a once prosperous city that was destroyed by the volcanic eruption of Mount Vesuvius.
 When visiting Pompeii, you will be able to see the city exactly as it was at the time of the eruption.
 If you are planning to go, I would suggest you do a guided tour of Pompeii.

 Planning your Guided Tour of Pompeii